Approximations of interface topological invariants: Main results on current observable, stability, and BEC

 with the above integrand a smooth, compactly supported function of $\xi$ by Proposition \ref{acProp}.
-It is well known (see, e.g. \cite{KT}) that such integrals can be approximated by sampling over a uniform grid of size $\lambda$, with convergence faster than any power of $\lambda$.
-We conclude that $|\tilde{\sigma}_{I,4} - \sigma_I| \le C \lambda^p$, and the proof is complete. \end{proof}
+It is well known (see, e.g. \cite{KT}) that such integrals can be approximated by sampling over a uniform grid of size $\kp$, with convergence faster than any power of $\kp$.
+We conclude that $|\tilde{\sigma}_{I,4} - \sigma_I| \le C \kp^p$, and the proof is complete. \end{proof}

-\tcbn{Observe that $|\tilde{\sigma}_{I,4} - \sigma_I|$ is the only error term that does not converge exponentially in $\lambda$.
-Thus if it were not for the approximation of the integral over $\xi$ by a discrete sum, we would get exponential convergence of the periodic conductivity to its corresponding infinite-space value.}
+\tcbn{Observe that $|\tilde{\sigma}_{I,4} - \sigma_I|$ is the only error term that does not converge exponentially in $\kp$.
+Thus if it were not for the approximation of the integral over $\xi$ by a discrete sum, we would get exponential convergence of the periodic edge current to its corresponding infinite-space value.}